 There are many different ways that caffeine can affect a person physically.
 For some, you might notice that your heart is beating a little faster or get a sort of jittery feeling as messages are being passed through your nervous system more quickly.
 When you're working or attending class you might liken this feeling to being more awake and alert but this is not really the case.
 There are also some that find they get an irritation in their stomach.

 Mentally caffeine can stimulate the cortex of your brain and cause temporary increased awareness and less drowsiness.
 But you will find that it will also raise your anxiety levels and ability to get irritated.
 You shouldn't use caffeine regularly to make it through your class or to replace a good night's sleep.
 Increased amounts of caffeine can actually negatively affect your sleep patterns, as it can stay in your system for up to eight hours.
-For example, divorce lawyer Donna Babbs, told us that she had to stop drinking coffee past seven in the evening because she could not fall asleep at night and the sleep deprivation was causing issues at work.
+For example, lawyers from TSC Law, told us that they had to stop drinking coffee past seven in the evening because they could not fall asleep at night and the sleep deprivation was causing issues at work.